lucidrains/deep-daze/README.md

         Whether or not to open a folder showing your generated images.
     --save_date_time=SAVE_DATE_TIME
         Default: False
-        Save files with a timestamp prepended e.g. `%y%m%d-%H%M%S-my_phrase_here` --start_image_path=START_IMAGE_PATH
+        Save files with a timestamp prepended
+        e.g. `%y%m%d-%H%M%S-my_phrase_here.png`
+    --start_image_path=START_IMAGE_PATH
+        Type: Optional[]
         Default: None
-        The generator is trained first on a starting image before steered towards the textual input --start_image_train_iters=START_IMAGE_TRAIN_ITERS
+        Path to the image you would like to prime the generator with initially --start_image_train_iters=START_IMAGE_TRAIN_ITERS
         Default: 50
-        The number of steps for the initial training on the starting image --theta_initial=THETA_INITIAL
+        Number of iterations for priming, defaults to 50 --theta_initial=THETA_INITIAL
+        Type: Optional[]
-        Default: 30.0
+        Default: None
         Hyperparameter describing the frequency of the color space.
         Only applies to the first layer of the network.
-    --theta_hidden=THETA_INITIAL
+    --theta_hidden=THETA_HIDDEN
+        Type: Optional[]
-        Default: 30.0
+        Default: None
         Hyperparameter describing the frequency of the color space.
         Only applies to the hidden layers of the network.
+    --start_image_lr=START_IMAGE_LR
+        Default: 0.0003
+        Learning rate for the start image training.
+    --lower_bound_cutout=LOWER_BOUND_CUTOUT
+        Default: 0.1
+        The lower bound for the cutouts used in generation.
+    --upper_bound_cutout=UPPER_BOUND_CUTOUT
+        Default: 1.0
+        The upper bound for the cutouts used in generation.
+    --saturate_bound=SATURATE_BOUND
+        Default: False
+        If True, the LOWER_BOUND_CUTOUT is linearly increased to 0.75 during training.
+    --create_story=CREATE_STORY
+        Default: False
+        Creates a story by optimizing each epoch on a new sliding-window of the input words.
+If this is enabled, much longer texts than 77 chars can be used.
+Requires save_progress to visualize the transitions of the story.
+    --story_start_words=STORY_START_WORDS
+        Default: 5
+        Only used if create_story is True.
+How many words to optimize on for the first epoch.
+    --story_words_per_epoch=STORY_WORDS_PER_EPOCH
+        Default: 5
+        Only used if create_story is True.
+How many words to add to the optimization goal per epoch after the first one.
+    --story_separator=STORY_SEPARATOR
+        Type: Optional[]
+        Default: None
+        Only used if create_story is True.
+Defines a separator like '.' that splits the text into groups for each epoch.
+Separator needs to be in the text otherwise it will be ignored!
+    --averaging_weight=AVERAGING_WEIGHT
+        Default: 0.3
+        How much to weigh the averaged features of the random cutouts over the individual random cutouts.
+Increasing this value leads to more details being represented at the cost of some global coherence and a parcellation into smaller scenes.
+    --gauss_sampling=GAUSS_SAMPLING
+        Default: False
+        Whether to use sampling from a Gaussian distribution instead of a uniform distribution.
+    --gauss_mean=GAUSS_MEAN
+        Default: 0.6
+        The mean of the Gaussian sampling distribution.
+    --gauss_std=GAUSS_STD
+        Default: 0.2
+        The standard deviation of the Gaussian sampling distribution.
+    --do_cutout=DO_CUTOUT
+        Default: True
+    --center_bias=CENTER_BIAS
+        Default: False
+        Whether to use a Gaussian distribution centered around the center of the image to sample the locations of random cutouts instead of a uniform distribution.
+Leads to the main generated objects to be more focused in the center.
+    --center_focus=CENTER_FOCUS
+        Default: 2
+        How much to focus on the center if using center_bias.

+        std = sampling_range / center_focus.

+        High values lead to a very correct representation in the center but washed out colors and details towards the edges, --jit=JIT
+        Default: True
+        Whether to use the jit-compiled CLIP model.
+The jit model is faster, but only compatible with torch version 1.7.1.
     --save_gif=SAVE_GIF
         Default: False
-        Whether or not to save a GIF animation of the generation procedure.
-Only works if save_progress is set to True.
+        Only used if save_progress is True.
+Saves a GIF animation of the generation procedure using the saved frames.
+    --save_video=SAVE_VIDEO
+        Default: False
+        Only used if save_progress is True.
+Saves a MP4 animation of the generation procedure using the saved frames.
+    --model_name=MODEL_NAME
+        Default: 'ViT-B/32'
+        The model name to use.
+Options are RN50, RN101, RN50x4, and ViT-B/32.
+    --optimizer=OPTIMIZER
+        Default: 'AdamP'
+        The optimizer to use. options are Adam, AdamP, and DiffGrad.
 ```

 ### Priming